-Each lecture has two kinds of readings: mandatory and optional readings.
-I expect you to read mandatory readings before coming to class that day, and participation quizzes (see Participation & Professionalism, below) will cover the mandatory readings only.
-During the semester, you must complete at least two optional readings and do an associated task.
-Most optional readings are research papers from the software engineering literature: the idea is that you will do a deeper dive on two topics that interest you.
+Each lecture has two kinds of readings: mandatory and "Your Choice" readings.
+I expect you to read mandatory readings before coming to class that day, and reading quizzes (see Participation & Professionalism, below) will cover the mandatory readings only.
+During the semester, you must complete at least two "Your Choice" readings: one before the mid-term, and another before the final.
+Most "Your Choice" readings are research papers from the software engineering literature: the idea is that you will do a deeper dive on two topics that interest you.
+The "Your Choice" readings will be checked on the exams: see the "Your Choice" reading page.